Translating technology complexity into better UX

 Research synthesis

-Pet indoors / courtyard (poor GPS)
+Pet indoors / courtyard (poor GPS) -> most often triggering false alarms.

-Pet outdoors with obstructed sky view
+Pet outdoors with obstructed sky view -> usually triggering false alarms.

-Building & testing the prototype
+Rounds of testing the prototype with users

 Key findings